MORE and more data is being generated. Analyzing this data drives knowledge and value creation across society.

 - SODA presented at the Data Science Summit Eindhoven (DSCE) 2018.

-- We published deliverables General MPC Framework: Development of Novel General Purpose MPC Protocols
+- We published the deliverable General MPC Framework: Development of Novel General Purpose MPC Protocols.

 - Deliverable Application Oriented MPC Protocols is available.